yusufsakr/RPI4_custom_image/README.md

 ```
 2) Unmount the SD Card
 3) Plug the SD Card in the RPI4
-4) Connect it with a Monitor (I didn't try the UART connection with the image yet).
+4) Connect RPI4 witg the usb TTL
+   * RX  -> TX
+   * TX  -> RX
+   * GND -> GND
-5) Power it up
+6) Power it up
-6) Now you should see the Busybox Shell if the image have been created successfully.
+7) Now you should see the Busybox Shell if the image have been created successfully.

 # Resources
 * [Creating the RPI4 Toolchain](https://ilyas-hamadouche.medium.com/creating-a-cross-platform-toolchain-for-raspberry-pi-4-5c626d908b9d)